Skip to main content

 exact

-Immediate settlement - payment happens instantly when request is made.Best for: Simple purchases, low-value transactions, trusted services
+Immediate settlement - payment clears the moment the client sends the request.Best for: Simple purchases, low-value transactions, trusted services

 escrow

-Deferred settlement - funds locked until conditions are met.Best for: High-value transactions, usage-based billing, long-running tasks
+Deferred settlement - funds stay locked until conditions clear.Best for: High-value transactions, usage-based billing, long-running tasks

 The exact scheme works well for immediate-delivery payments, but creates friction for: